 The Employer agrees to recognize Employees who are appointed as Union Stewards, and recognizes their authority to represent other Employees.

-3.08 A current list of Union Stewards shall be supplied by the Union to the Human Resources Department and Site Manager.
+3.09 A current list of Union Stewards shall be supplied by the Union to the Human Resources Department and Site Management.

-3.09 Union Representatives Leave
+3.10 Union Representatives Leave